Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Abstract

 \section{Abstract}

-In this paper, we propose an efficient multi-stage algorithm for non-adaptive Group Testing (GT) with general correlated prior statistics.
+In this paper, we propose an efficient two-stage decoding algorithm for non-adaptive Group Testing (GT) with general correlated prior statistics.
 The proposed solution can be applied to any correlated statistical prior represented in trellis, e.g., finite state machines and Markov processes.
 We introduce a variation of List Viterbi Algorithm (LVA) to enable accurate recovery using much fewer tests than objectives, which efficiently gains from the correlated prior statistics structure.
-We also provide a sufficiency bound to the number of pooled tests required by any Maximum A Posteriori (MAP) decoder with an arbitrary correlation between infected items.
-Our numerical results demonstrate that the proposed Multi-Stage GT (MSGT) algorithm can obtain the optimal MAP performance with feasible complexity in practical regimes, such as with COVID-19 and sparse signal recovery applications, and reduce in the scenarios tested the number of pooled tests by at least $25\%$ compared to existing classical low complexity GT algorithms.
-Moreover, we analytically characterize the complexity of the proposed MSGT algorithm that guarantees its efficiency.
+We also provide a sufficiency bound to the number of pooled tests required by any Maximum A Posteriori (MAP) decoder with an arbitrary correlation, i.e., dependence between infected items.
+Our numerical results demonstrate that the proposed two-stage decoding GT (2SDGT) algorithm can obtain the optimal MAP performance with feasible complexity in practical regimes, such as with COVID-19 and sparse signal recovery applications, and reduce in the scenarios tested the number of pooled tests by at least $25\%$ compared to existing classical low complexity GT algorithms.
+Moreover, we analytically characterize the complexity of the proposed 2SDGT algorithm that guarantees its efficiency.